Mad-Zoo-Events/solarflare/README.md

 The effect originates from a specified point and can be toggled on and off with the additional option to restart the animation.

+#### Timeshift Effect

+The timeshift effect lets you control the daylight cycle in the game.
+You can specify which portion of one Minecraft day to skip ahead or rewind per second.
+It's a continuous effect that can be turned on and off.

+You can trigger as many timeshift effects at the same time as you want.
+A neat side-effect of this is that the moon's shape reacts to that as it skips along the server time as well.
+For instance if you skip ahead and rewind with the exact same amount at the same time, the moon just rapidly skips through its cycles without the time of the day actually changing.
+Add a third time skip on top of that, and you have days flying by with a frenzy moon!

+#### Potion Effects

+You can apply one or multiple Minecraft potion effects to every player in the world at the same time.

+This can be used to turn the lights off with blindness, give players night vision (these two are a good combination), make them glow, become invisible (another combo that looks really cool), move really fast, get nausea...
+You get the idea.

 ### Presets

 Presets represent a compilation of effects of the same type to be controlled at the same time.
 For instance you could display hearts in a specific location and shape while also turning on the rain in a different shape.